risb0r/Arris-CM8200-to-InfluxDB/README.md

 # Thanks
 Thanks to [Andy Fraley](https://github.com/andrewfraley/arris_cable_modem_stats) for the initial starting point and grafana json.
-Thanks to Luckst0r for the current python base code and doing some testing.
+Thanks to Luckst0r for the current python base code and doing some testing along with those who have made various contributions.
-There are a few of us lurking on the [AussieBroadband Unofficial Discord](https://forums.whirlpool.net.au/archive/2713195) if any discussion is desired based on this.
+There are a few of us lurking on the [AussieBroadband Unofficial Discord](https://forums.whirlpool.net.au/archive/2713195) if ther are any questions or in need of setup assitance.

 Thanks to the team at [Aussie Broadband](https://www.aussiebroadband.com.au/) for providing dope internet on a government cockup.